All essays

 What the research is beginning to say

 That framing is important because it relocates the design problem.
 If fluency is a collaborative practice, then the instrument of collaboration, the prompt, the tool surface, the memory structure, the handoff policy, is where design leverage sits.
 Anthropic's work on constitutional AI points in the same direction from the opposite side of the interaction: the behavior of a capable model is shaped by the principles the system encodes, and those principles live outside the model itself.
-Design is not prompt phrasing.
-It is the architecture of what the system treats as given, what it treats as variable, and what it treats as out of bounds.[3]
+Design isn't prompt phrasing.
+It's the architecture of what the system treats as given, what it treats as variable, and what it treats as out of bounds.[3]

 Three collaboration failures that masquerade as model failures